id-bioinfo/TIPars/README.md

 # How to reconstruct ancestral sequences

-We provided an perl script `reconstructAncestralSeq.pl` to reconstruct ancestral sequences using PastML[^3] parallelly.
+We provided a perl script `reconstructAncestralSeq.pl` to reconstruct ancestral sequences using PastML[^3] parallelly.
 Input with a rooted tree and corresponding multiple sequence alignment of taxa, the script ouputs the reconstructed ancestral sequences to fasta file and the tree with all internal node named as "INNODEXXX" to newick file.
 More details can be check in ([link](https://github.com/id-bioinfo/TIPars/tree/master/reconstructAncestralSeq)).

 # Docker setup
 We provided a Dockerfile for building Docker image, based on Ubuntu 22.04.
-The Dockerfile installed all nessesary software and libraries needed to run TIPars and ancestral sequence reconstruction using PastML.
+The Dockerfile installed all nessesary software and libraries needed to run TIPars and ancestral sequence reconstruction using PastML (reconstructAncestralSeq).
 Here is how to use it:
 1. Make sure you have Docker installed and running.
 2. Download this Github files and change directory to the root of this repository.
 ```bash